cybercongress/go-cyber/docs/cyberd.md

 Tendermint is the following

-The `euler` implementation is a 64-bit consensus computer of the relevance for 64-byte string space that is as far from ideal at least as 1/146, because we have 146 validators who verify the same computation using the knowledge graph of the same size.
+The `cyber` implementation is a 64-bit consensus computer of the relevance for 64-byte string space that is as far from ideal at least as 1/146, because we have 146 validators who verify the same computation using the knowledge graph of the same size.

 We must bind computational, storage and bandwidth supply of relevance machine with maximized demand of queries.
 Computation and storage in case of basic relevance machine can be easily predicted based on bandwidth, but bandwidth requires a limiting mechanism.